peaBerberian/paul-envs.sh/README.md

 your container's configuration.
 It doesn't build anything yet.

-Those files will be written in a new `./projects/<NAME>` directory, with `<NAME>` being the name you chose, and can be directly edited if you want (though it should already be complete).
+Those files will be written in a new `./projects/<NAME>` directory, with `<NAME>` being the name you chose under the `--name` flag or the directory's name by default.
+Those files can be directly edited if you want.

 ### 2. Build the container